adrigabzu/Data_statistics_R/PITCHME.md

 ### Play with your data!

-Can be done with native `R` functions but more easily using the `dplyr` library inside `tidyverse`.
-Most common functions:
+Manipulation of dataframes can be done with native `R` functions but more easily using the `dplyr` library inside `tidyverse`.
+Common functions:

 - `filter()` to keep rows based on conditions
 - `arrange()` to sort values